kaan-keskin/introduction-to-docker/Part3.md

 - Sandboxes
 - Endpoints
 - Networks

+The CNM specifies a set of objects for a container to join a network and be able to talk to other containers that are part of that network.

+The CNM specifies:
+- **A network sandbox**, an isolated networking stack inside the container which may support multiple individual networks through endpoints.
+- **A container endpoint**, specified by the CNM and attached to the network sandbox, is an interface paired with an interface on a network, allowing the container to connect to that particular network.
+- The network sandbox supports multiple endpoints, each paired with a different network, thus allowing one container to access multiple networks simultaneously, where the network objects are also specified by the CNM.

 A **sandbox** is an isolated network stack.
 It includes; Ethernet interfaces, ports, routing tables, and DNS conﬁg.